Ewan-D/beginnersBase11ty/README.md

 3) update meta.json in the _data folder with your sites data
 4) npm run dev
 5) make stuff & test it ...
+6) you will probably want to reset the remote repo to set up your own... git remote set-url <remote-name> <remote-url>
-6) deploy to either github or netlify (this config as it is works best with netlify) see notes on using github pages.
+7) deploy to either github or netlify (this config as it is works best with netlify) see notes on using github pages.

+### issues you might run into
+* tailwind has a rather aggressive base reset that once you get used to things all good.
+However, you may be stuck with what to do with styling those markdown files.
+At this stage I am not sure what the best way around this is ... tailwind does have its own plugin for this situation that takes care of the styling in very beautiful way.
+For this starter project I am going to leave it blank instead of having to uninstall plugins/delete styling after cloning the repo.

 ### files and folders:

 My aim was to make everything as readable as possible.
 As such I put a ton of